Stefano Politi Markovina

-Photographing Valencia’s Fallas
+Photographing Fallas in Valencia

 The Fallas (or Falles in Valencian language) are one of the most incredible and riotous fiestas you can photograph in Spain.
 Photographing fallas is a perfect blaze of colors, people, parades and fireworks for the happiness of your camera.